 It goes without saying that the R 1100 R offers all the advantages of the BMW Telelever, the new front wheel suspension described in detail in the chapter covering the R 1100 RS.
-The front and rear spring struts come from the R 1100 RS, but have been tuned for this new machine in their spring and damper action.
-Spring travel is the same as on the R 1100 RS, that is 120 mm/4.72" at the front and 135 mm/5.31" at the rear.
+A central spring strut is fitted at both front and rear, respectively, outward-stroke damping on the rear spring strut being infinite, while spring pretension may be set to 7 different positions.
+Spring travel is the same as on the R 1100 RS and R 1100 RT, that is 120 mm/ 4.72" at the front and 135 mm/5.31" at the rear.

-With front wheel load being smaller in this case, as the R 1100 R is not fitted with a fairing or oil cooler, etc, a handlebar damper is fitted to improve ride comfort on extremely bad roads.
+Due to the lower front wheel load, a handlebar damper is fitted on the R 1100 R to improve ride comfort on extremely bad roads.